datatags/CommandMineRewards/.github/ISSUE_TEMPLATE/support-request.md

 <!-- Put an X in the brackets to confirm you have done it. -->
-[ ] Updated to the latest version of CMR. https://www.spigotmc.org/resources/commandminerewards.27316/ [ ] Put CMR into debug mode and read the log for clues (see bottom of resource page for step-by-step) [ ] Included config.yml and debug.log in the issue.
+[ ] Updated to the latest version of CMR. https://www.spigotmc.org/resources/commandminerewards.27316/ [ ] Put CMR into debug mode and read the log for clues (see bottom of resource page for step-by-step) [ ] Included config.yml and debug.log in the issue in a .zip file.
+(Hint: drag and drop the .zip from File Explorer into this box.)

 # Description of issue